NathaliaBatalha/CapstoneProject_NathaliaDaniela/README.md

 Categorical variables need to be selected, quantified, states dimensions of its tensors and apply Embedding layer.
 Tensors are then concatenated and a list of arrays for categorical and numerical data is provided as input.

 - Different variables and model structures were tested.
-- Fair results were obtained considering the following categorical variables:
+- Fair results were obtained considering the following categorical variables: ['station_id', 'hour', 'month', 'year', 'day', 'label' ]; numerical variables: ['ctx-4', 'ctx-3', 'ctx-2', 'ctx-1', 'altitude'] .